 It’s been said that a journey of a thousand miles begins with a single step.
 For people wanting to leave a heroin addiction behind, that first step involves drug detoxification.
 Here, the heroin is removed from the body, leaving the addict with a clean system.
 For many addicts, detoxification is the most frightening aspect of a drug recovery program.
 In fact, some addicts may be so frightened of detoxification that they simply avoid the process altogether, and they allow their addiction to continue unchecked.

+The truth is that there are many treatments available that can ease withdrawal symptoms and make detoxification less painful and less frightening to contemplate.
 If you or someone you love is addicted to heroin, don’t let the fear of detoxification stand in the way of recovery.
 At Michael’s House, we can provide a variety of treatments to assist with detoxification and help you start down the road to recovery.

+Heroin is considered one of the most addictive substances in the world, and using the drug can cause profound and lasting changes in the brain.
 When a user takes heroin, the drug moves to the brain and is converted to dopamine.
 This substance attaches to receptors in the brain, and causes a flood of pleasurable sensations.
 Over time, the dopamine receptors become less and less sensitive, and the user must take higher and higher doses of the drug to achieve the same pleasurable response.
 In addition, some users become unable to produce dopamine on their own.

 According to the Harvard Medical School, a single dose of heroin can create symptoms for four to six hours but withdrawal symptoms from that single dose can last for an entire week.
 Withdrawal symptoms are often mild in the beginning, but they can become more severe as the process continues.